-Dog aggression can have various causes as discussed below, yet regardless of the cause of your dog's aggression you need to address it NOW or it will get much worse!
-There are very, very few situations where dog aggression resolves without that we change something in our own behavior.
+Dog aggression can have various causes as discussed below, yet regardless of the cause of dog aggression we need to address it NOW or it will get much worse!

-To stop aggression, you must first identify the CAUSE of the dog aggression.
+To stop dog aggression, you must first identify the cause of the aggression.

 Causes of Dog Aggression